 What are the neurotransmitters?

-Neurotransmitters are nervous system components that your body need to operate properly.
+Neurotransmitters are nervous system components that your body needs to operate properly.
 They are necessary for numerous bodily functions and human development because they increase and balance messages in the brain.

 Neurotransmitters send chemical “messages” from one neuron (nerve cell) to the next target cell.
 The target cell might be a gland, muscle, or nerve cell.